john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

       V,,   ..
 ```

 [A Dark Room](https://en.wikipedia.org/wiki/A_Dark_Room) was [reviewed by the New Yorker](http://www.newyorker.com/tech/elements/a-dark-room-the-best-selling-game-that-no-one-can-explain) as a game no one can explain.
 And while you might have a hard time figuring out which genre to file this game under, the game itself is easy to understand once you start playing.
-The reason for that is that the game starts so simply you might not think it is a game at all.
+In fact, the game starts so simply you might not think it is a game at all.
 You are alone in the dark and you are cold.
 So start a fire.
 And the longer your fire burns, the more people will come to warm themselves by it.
-Until you have a village and a town with people working together to fend off the terrors of the world.
-And you can go exploring the world to find resources to help your people.
+Soon you have a village of people that need your help.
+You can defend them against the terrors of the world, or go off exploring.
 There are some really fun mechanics in this game.

 * [Play Online](http://adarkroom.doublespeakgames.com/)
 * [Play iOS](https://itunes.apple.com/us/app/a-dark-room/id736683061?mt=8) or [Play Android](https://play.google.com/store/apps/details?id=com.yourcompany.adarkroom&hl=en)